 Grand Seiko Elegance Collection

 A classical case that conveys the atmosphere of the first GS, and a spring drive model that reflects the "snowflake blue" dial, has emerged.
 The distinctive dial pattern, which is inspired by the beauty of the snow in the Shinshu region.
 This pattern is known as "Snowflake" and used mainly as dial finish, and has gained popularity from around the world.
-This is the first blue color model to be colored while emphasizing the delicate texture of Japanese paper, which is unique to snow and white dials.

 The Snowflake dial used for the first time in 2005 was colored with pale blue to image the snow from the Shinshu Watch Studio, the birthplace of Spring Drive.

 It has succeeded in realizing a designer's idea of expressing the beauty of Shinshu on the dial, and is characterized by a texture that shows a rough snow surface, which is caused by severe cold.

 The design embodies a pure classical elegance with a box-shaped sapphire crystal, Zaratsu polished lugs, and a blue steel seconds hand complementing the Snowflake dial.